case-contract-testing/contract-case/README.md

 contracts.
 Feedback on the ContractCase API / DSL and (especially) naming conventions very welcome.
 However, the following caveats should be kept in mind:

-1. ContractCase is currently only available in Javascript / Typescript.
-At a later date, support for Python, Java, C# and Go will be added, using [JSii](https://aws.github.io/jsii/).
+1. ContractCase is currently only available in Javascript / Typescript and Java.
+At a later date, support for Python, C# and Go will be added.
 There are no plans to add other languages at this time.
 1. ContractCase doesn't yet support merging of contracts.
 This means that your whole contract must be defined in one test file.
-1. ContractCase currently is only compatible with Jest.
-At a later date, the jest support will be extracted, and the peer-dependency removed.
+1. ContractCase currently is only compatible with Jest (js/ts) and JUnit (java).
-1. ContractCase currently only has rudimentary broker support - it works but it's not very configurable.
+1. ContractCase currently only has minimal broker support.
+It supports the Pact broker, although the Pact broker isn't able to render ContractCase contracts yet.

 Although the test coverage is high, and great care has been taken to ensure that the results are correct, there may still be bugs.
 Please open an issue if you experience any problems.